Links to Publishing Industry organisations

 As a member, I’ve been able to access:

-- contract assessments, publishing information and resources; educate myself through attending seminars, including understanding copyright – ‘Education Information and Copyright’ in 2013
+- contract assessments and advice, publishing information and resources; educate myself through attending seminars, including understanding copyright – ‘Education Information and Copyright’ in 2013, 'From Manuscript to Book' (publishing and promotion) and 'The Big Picture' (meeting key industry players) in 2018

 - ASA first National Writers’ Congress: Authorship 20/20 in 2013 and ASA’s second National Writers’ Congress 2015 Congress: Reclaim, reboot, renew.
 This was a great chance for networking, making new friends in the publishing industry, hearing from successful writers and illustrators and learning about the current and future issues facing the publishing industry.